PetervanLunteren/EcoAssist/README.md

 ## Download
 ### General information
 EcoAssist needs the open-source software [Anaconda](https://www.anaconda.com/products/individual) to run properly.
 The steps below will install Anaconda if not already installed on your computer.
 When you install EcoAssist it is expected the [license terms of Anaconda](https://legal.anaconda.com/policies/en/?name=end-user-license-agreements#ae-5) are agreed upon.

-*Note: EcoAssist is not yet extensively tested.
-If you find any problems or - hopefully - everything works perfect, [let me know](mailto:petervanlunteren@hotmail.com)!*

 ### Windows installation
 Download [this file](https://PetervanLunteren.github.io/EcoAssist/Windows_install_EcoAssist.bat) and double-click it.
 If that doesn't work you can drag and drop it in a command prompt window and press enter.
 If you don't have admin rights, it will prompt you for an admin password because it needs access to the `C:\` drive to search for anaconda.
 It's possible to install EcoAssist without admin rights, but then the scripts will need some tweaking.
 [Email me](mailto:petervanlunteren@hotmail.com) if you want help with that.
 [Git](https://gitforwindows.org/) and [Anaconda](https://www.anaconda.com/products/individual) will be installed via graphical installers if it's not already installed.
 If you don't understand all the options prompted during these installations - the default options are just fine.